 And if old bone is not removed, there is no place opened up to lay down new healthy bone.
 You have to take out the trash before you can lay down new healthy bone.

-This is the reason that these drugs have been found to actually increase your risk for osteonecrosis of the jaw and what is also what is called atypical femoral fracture, but is a very typical form of thigh bone fracture resulting from the use of bisphosphonates and denosumab and it can accrue in as little as six months.
+This is the reason that these drugs have been found to actually increase your risk for osteonecrosis of the jaw and what is also called atypical femoral fracture, but is a very typical form of thigh bone fracture resulting from the use of bisphosphonates and it can accrue in as little as six months.
 Although most bisphosphonate triggered fractures occur after 2-3 years or more of use of these drugs.

-What you want is healthy bone remodelling, which is what our bones are programmed constantly do to rebuild themselves.
+What you want is healthy bone remodelling, which is what our bones are programmed constantly to do to rebuild themselves.

 Constant, balanced bone remodelling is essential for the maintenance of a healthy skeleton throughout your life.
 And the balance between the activities of osteoclasts which break down or resorb old damaged bone and the bone rebuilding activity of osteoblasts, which form new bone, is the key to having healthy bones.
 The remodelling action of both types of cells, both osteoclasts and osteoblasts are required for the maintenance of a healthy skeleton.
-When osteoclast activity is prevented as it very effectively is by the bisphosphonates and denosumab, old damaged bone is going to accumulate and this will render your bones more and more fragile which will increase your risk of fracture over time.
+When osteoclast activity is prevented as it very effectively is by the bisphosphonates, old damaged bone is going to accumulate and this will render your bones more and more fragile which will increase your risk of fracture over time.